yeetoverflow/autodisgaeaRPG/README.md

 # autodisgaeaRPG
 AutoHotkey project that automates the grindy parts of DisgaeaRPG.
+The program does not modify DisgaeaRPG app.
+It simply scans BlueStacks instances for patterns and clicks or swipes accordingly.
 I am open to publicizing the AutoHotkey code but don't see the need at the moment.

 ## Setup [(video)](https://youtube.com)